-- Germany issued Notams in mid-July for both Armenia and Azerbaijan.
+- Germany issued airspace warnings for both Armenia and Azerbaijan.
 It did not advise that overflights be restricted to a certain altitude, but instead warned of a “potential risk to aviation… from military operation including anti aviation weaponry.”
-This Notam has now been cancelled.

 - The airspace warnings issued by France were a bit different.
 Essentially, they said that operators should not overfly the border region except on certain airways in the far north of the UBBA/Baku FIR at FL340 or above.

 - More: SafeAirspace: 2021 Update

 - More: Midweek Briefing 22JUN: Iceland ATC strike – end in sight, Israel FPL changes